Rice

 Granted, memory has its ways of doing its own little thing.
 And granted, I was much younger and a complete newlywed, so probably more melodramatic.
 But I would bet this sweet, comforting, silky and refreshing horchata my hand is holding, that if I were there today my description would be just the same.

 One could say I got lucky recently at a cooking demonstration and dinner for the Smithsonian.
 In small part by meticulous planning and in large part by chance, everyone there must have felt transported to Veracruz.
-Here’s why:
+Here’s why.

 Son de Madera had just performed Son Jarocho music.
 The entire Mexican Cultural Institute was infused with the aroma of the vanilla beans and extract we had been cooking with all day, which was shipped from a company in that region to create the vanilla inspired menu.
 An unforeseen thunderstorm had left behind a wet ambiance.
 And to top it all off, in that hot summer evening, a couple air conditioning units decided to contribute to the programs’ authenticity and take a brake.